KazekiKitten/NatroMacroGeeked/README.md

 <!-- no official site warning -->
 > [!CAUTION]
+> This project is **not** finished or even remotely usable.
+This is just a proof of concept
 > We do **not** have a website.
 The only official place to download Natro Macro is this repository and [discord.gg/natromacro][discord-link].

 <div align="center">